corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/azure-ad-sso/_index.md

    If the custom redirect URI fails, you can select the URI: `https://login.microsoftonline.com/common/oauth2/nativeclient`.
    {{< /note >}}

-You can now access Azure login using the [.
+You can now access Azure login using the {{< cenmlatestrelref "cenm/cenm-cli-tool.md" "CENM Command-line Interface Tool" >}}.

 To log in: